birkin/primo_functional_tests/scratch_file.md

 √ work on writing TO gsheet.

 - write actual data
+    - sort list of dicts by mms_id
+    - for each, write check result
+    - wait... do I really have to sort these?

 - maybe attach a 'meta' note to cell A1 or A2?